santiagoacostaf/pruebaTecnicaChicagoDTC/readme.md

 Run Instructions:
 1. Install a mysql server that runs the server on port: 3306 and host: localhost
+2. create the database called db_assets with: >create database db_assets;
-2. Configure the database access by modifying user and password on application.properties file
+3. Configure the database access by modifying user and password on application.properties file
-3. Run the application.
+4. Run the application.

 Use Instructions: